 Barry, Dave, Bob?
-More startups “humanize” their offerings
+More startups ‘humanize’ their offerings

-Steve Case to talk AOL, startups and “the rise of the rest” at Disrupt NY
+Steve Case to talk Aol, startups and ‘the rise of the rest’ at Disrupt NY

 Naming companies is a daunting task, as anyone who does it for a living can attest.
 “It’s difficult to criticize a name,” says S.B.
 Master, a Berkeley, Ca.-based founder who has launched two naming companies in her career, one of which is nearly 30 years old.
 “From choosing a name, to getting a team to agree to it, to clearing that name from a trademark and URL and social media standpoint — it’s a pain.”
 By “triangulating around these difficulties, people end up someplace, which is better than no place,” she adds sympathetically.